Charding Nullah: Charding–Nilung Nullah Junction

 The Charding Nullah flows northeast along a narrow mountain valley.
 Halfway down the valley it is joined by another nullah from the left, called Nilung (or Nilu/Ninglung).
 The Charding–Nilung Nullah Junction (CNNJ, 4900 m), near Nilding, is recognised by both the Indian and Chinese border troops as a strategic point.
 Nilung River originates from the Nilun La, which lies west of Charding La.
-In the Indian administered area are the Lungkar La (5,795 m or 19,012 ft, north of Nilung stream), Jamlung La (west of Nilung stream) and Umling La (5,798 m or 19,024 ft, northwest of Nilung stream), all connected by the BRO Roads from the India side from Chisumle, over these passes and to the left bank of Nilung stream and the left bank of Chardhing Nullah to Demchok.
-The right bank of Chardhing Nullah is administered by China.
+In the Indian administered area are the Lungkar La (5,795 m or 19,012 ft, north of Nilung stream), Jamlung La (west of Nilung stream) and Umling La (5,798 m or 19,024 ft, northwest of Nilung stream), all connected by the BRO Roads from the India side from Chisumle, over these passes and to the left bank of Nilung stream and the left bank of Charding Nullah to Demchok.
+The right bank of Charding Nullah is administered by China.

 Changthang plateau

 The entire area surrounding the Charding Nullah is referred to as the Changthang plateau.
 It consists of rocky mountain heights of Ladakh and Kailas ranges and sandy river valleys which are only good for grazing yaks, sheep and goats (the famous pashmina goats) reared by Changpa nomads.
 The Indian-controlled northern side of the nullah is close to Hanle, the site of the Hanle Monastery.
 The Chinese-controlled southern side has the village of Tashigang (Zhaxigang) which also has a monastery, both having been built by the Ladakhi ruler Sengge Namgyal.
-At the end of Tibet–Ladakh–Mughal War, the Tibetan troops retreated to Tashigang where they fortified themselves.
+At the end of Tibet–Ladakh–Mughal War, the Tibetan troops retreated to Tashigang where they fortified themselves.In the high-altitude terrain of eastern Ladakh, streams, passes and narrow valleys have historically shaped routes of movement, grazing and settlement.
+The Demchok area, where the Charding Nullah meets the Indus, has therefore had both geographical and frontier significance.